If you have an interest in maps and want to combine your design, technology and geography skills, consider becoming a cartographer

-A cartographer is involved with the scientific, technological and artistic aspects of developing and producing maps.
-Cartographers present complex information as diagrams, charts and spreadsheets, as well as in the form of conventional maps.
-Geographical information systems (GIS) and digital-mapping techniques now dominate the role.
+As a cartographer you'll be involved with the scientific, technological and artistic aspects of developing and producing maps.
+You'll present complex information as diagrams, charts and spreadsheets, as well as in the form of conventional maps.

 Maps and detailed geographical information are needed for a range of purposes, from everyday use by individuals to large-scale industrial development.
+Geographical information systems (GIS) and digital-mapping techniques now dominate the role.

 Types of cartographer

 You can work within a variety of areas, including:

-- the military;
+- the military